incognitochain/incognito-cli/commands.md

 OPTIONS:
-   --privateKey value, -p value, --prvKey value   A base58-encoded Incognito private key --miningKey value, --mKey value, --vKey value  An Incognito mining key of the committee candidate (default: the mining key associated with the privateKey)
+   --privateKey value, -p value, --prvKey value   A base58-encoded Incognito private key --committeePubKey value, --cmtPK value, --cPK value  An Incognito Committee Public key of a candidate --miningKey value, --mKey value, --vKey value  An Incognito mining key of the committee candidate (default: the mining key associated with the privateKey)
    --candidateAddress value, --canAddr value      The Incognito payment address of the committee candidate (default: the payment address of the privateKey)
    --rewardAddress value, --rwdAddr value         The Incognito payment address of the reward receiver (default: the payment address of the privateKey)